TEchieeeRitzzz/TEchieeeRitzzz/README.md

 ## About

-Software Engineer with a deep focus on building scalable enterprise solutions and integrating advanced Artificial Intelligence and Machine Learning models.
+Software Engineer & Cyber Specialist with a deep focus on building scalable enterprise solutions and integrating advanced Artificial Intelligence and Machine Learning models.
 Experienced in driving end-to-end full-stack development with a rigorous product engineering mindset, ensuring optimal performance, robust security, and seamless user experiences at scale.

 **Open To:** Software Engineering roles, AI/ML Architecture positions, and Open Source collaborations.